CooperBigFoot/CAMELS-CH/docs/model_implementation_guidelines.md

 Every model implementation should consist of three key components:

-1. **Configuration Class**: Encapsulates all hyperparameters and model-specific settings as the single source of truth for configuration values, with methods for conversion and safe updates.
+1. **Configuration Class**: Extends `BaseConfig` to encapsulate all hyperparameters and model-specific settings as the single source of truth for configuration values.

 2. **Core Model (`nn.Module`)**: Implements the main computational logic using PyTorch's `nn.Module`, potentially including multiple submodules for different architectural components.

-3. **PyTorch Lightning Module**: Handles training, validation, testing, and logging, serving as the interface between the model and the training pipeline.
+3. **PyTorch Lightning Module**: Extends `BaseLitModel` to handle training, validation, testing, and logging, serving as the interface between the model and the training pipeline.

 > **Note**: All configuration details must be managed exclusively through the configuration class, never hardcoded in the model implementation.